Heywood-class attack transport: Background

+After the Maritime Commission ruled the Baltimore Mail routes were a non-essential service in 1937 the ships were sold in 1938 to the Panama-Pacific Line for operation between the U.S. East and West coasts.

-In November–December 1940, the US Navy acquired all four of the ships and converted them into troop transports, a process that took three to five months.
+In November–December 1940, the US Navy acquired all five of the ships and converted them into troop transports, a process that took three to five months.
 The ships subsequently entered service between November 1940 and May 1941.
 In 1942, they underwent further modification into attack transports.

 In service

 The ships saw most of their action in the Pacific Theatre, but the William P. Biddle also participated in Operation Torch (the North African landings), and both Biddle and Neville took part in the invasion of Sicily.
 All but Biddle took part in the Guadalcanal campaign, and all four participated in various other Pacific Theatre landings.
 The class as a whole earned 28 battle stars for World War II service, an average of seven stars apiece.

 Immediately after the war, most of the ships were occupied in deploying troops for occupation duties in newly conquered Japan and in bringing home demobilizing servicemen in Operation Magic Carpet.

 All four ships were decommissioned shortly after the war in March–April 1946.
 They appear to have been scrapped in the mid-1950s.